bmrf/tron/README.md

 Depending how badly the system is infected, it could take anywhere from 3 to 10 hours to run.
 I've personally observed times between 4-8 hours, and one user reported a run time of 30 hours.
 Basically set it and forget it.

+If you run with the `-udl` switch, it will automatically email me the run logs at the end of the script.
+Not required but greatly appreciated if you do it.

 # COMMAND-LINE USE